jsoberg/jsoberg.github.io/_posts/2025-07-03-opensource.md

 Looking at the [graph of project contributors](https://docs.github.com/en/repositories/viewing-activity-and-data-for-your-repository/viewing-a-projects-contributors) can give you insight on how often contributions are accepted.
 Using some previously noted examples, you can tell the difference between [Meshtastic](https://github.com/meshtastic/Meshtastic-Android/graphs/contributors) (accepts contributions, has a long list of contributors), and [ObjectBox](https://github.com/objectbox/objectbox-java/graphs/contributors) (generally doesn't accept contributions, only has a handful of contributors).
 The size and age of the project can help you determine the status as well - older, larger projects that accept third party contributions will likely have hundreds of different contributors.

 ### Check closed pull requests
 Finally, the list of closed PRs (in any GitHub repository, this can be found by opening the `Pull requests` tab and filtering on `Closed`) for a repository can tell you whether the project is open to contributions or not.
 If you're seeing all **merged** PRs being by the same one or two authors, while PRs from others are all marked **closed**, it might be a sign that this project doesn't often accept contributions.
-Again, I'll us [Meshtastic](https://github.com/meshtastic/Meshtastic-Android/pulls?q=is%3Apr+is%3Aclosed) as an example of a project that is open to accepting contributions.
+Again, I'll use [Meshtastic](https://github.com/meshtastic/Meshtastic-Android/pulls?q=is%3Apr+is%3Aclosed) as an example of a project that is open to accepting contributions.

 ## Step 4 - Fork the project :fork_and_knife:
-You've found a project you might want to contribute to, and it looks like it accepts contributions - now it's time to fork!
+You've found a project you might want to contribute to, and it looks like it accepts contributions - now it's time to fork :fork_and_knife:!
 [Making a fork on GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) is a simple process, and creating the fork now will make it that much easier to create your first PR.
 If you don't end up wanting to make a contribution to this project after creating a fork, no sweat!
 You can delete a fork whenever you want; I myself have a small graveyard of forked repositories, some that I've made contributions to and others that I haven't yet.

 Your fork will look almost exactly like the main repository that you created the fork from.
 Here's an example of [my fork](https://github.com/jsoberg/Meshtastic-Android) that you can compare to the [main repository](https://github.com/meshtastic/Meshtastic-Android).
 GitHub makes it incredibly easy to keep your fork updated as the main repository receives changes; just click the `Sync Fork` -> `Update branch` option that shows near the top banner of your forked repository, and your main branch will be rebased/updated in line with the main repository:
 <center>